-Although, the choice of cue is not as important as some people think.
-The most important thing concerning a cue is spending time to get accustomed to it.
+The choice of cue is not as important as some people think, as long as you spend time to get accustomed to it.
 Don't keep changing equipment, thinking a new or different cue will make you a better player.
 That is not the case.
 A good player can play well with any cue, assuming the player is familiar with the cue.

 "squirt," "deflection," "stiffness"

 How is cue deflection related to ball squirt?

 "CB deflection," as the term is commonly used, refers to the squirt of the CB away from its intended or expected path (assuming no squirt).
 The term "deflection" is also sometimes commonly used for the net effect of squirt and swerve (AKA squerve), referring to the deflected position (from the expected shot line) at the OB contact point.